Abdumalik-Java/My-way/README.md

 🚗 My Way – Smart Parking & Car Services

-My Way is a hackathon-winning project designed to simplify parking and car service navigation.
+My Way is a hackathon-winning project was written by Abdumalik-Java ,moreover, designed to simplify parking and car service navigation.
 This web-based platform helps users locate available parking spaces and find essential car services, including car washes, engine repairs, and more.

 🌟 Features